 Which better city to shoot in if you want some traditional charm?
 Pradeep Sarkar did just that with Varanasi in this movie.
 Known for its old-world charm and the fascinating life here at the ghats, the story of a girl who takes unconventional to a new level has been excellently shot here.
 And, all of it just for protecting her family!
 Sound traditional enough for Varanasi?

 Probably the most underrated movie for its stunning shooting locations.
 You will see Ooty, Kolkata, Malshej Ghat, Athirappilly Falls, and many more.

-This one will touch your heart and make you feel like you're present there in Kashmir.
+This movie based on India which will touch your heart and make you feel like you're present there in Kashmir.
 And, no; it's not because of the story.
-The story is a beautiful one, a modern day adaptation of Shakespeare?s Hamlet.
+The story is a beautiful one, a modern day adaptation of Shakespeare's Hamlet.
 But it is the location, that seems to be the protagonist of the movie.
-This one?s a must watch!
+This one's a must watch!

 One of those fascinating period romances, this story is about a conman who pretends to be an archaeologist to get his hands on some ancient valuables.
 The movie is set in the charming city of Kolkata which is captured in all of its glory, almost effortlessly.
 How can someone not want to go to Kolkata?
 I want some sondesh now, damn it! *drools*

 You'll see a lot of North India in this movie ?
 Highlights being India gate area, Humayun's Tomb and Taj Mahal and people generally being crazy on the roads :P

 Since Aamir Khan plays a guide in the first half, you'll see Qutub Minar, Red fort, Humayun's Tomb etc in the first half and then landscapes from Kashmir in the next.
 Sigh.
 Fanaa is one of the amazing movies based on India that covers locations of Delhi and Kashmir beautifully.